tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/08_Consent/05_04_Customer_View_Consent_History.md

 ![image](/articles/demo_project/DPM_Demo_Project/images/08_1_Consent_CustConsent_ConsentsHistory3.jpg)

 Enter a keyword to display all Consent histories where the keyword appears.
 For this example, enter "Advertisting".
-The Consents History screen automatically displays all instances where "Advertising" appears in the action history.
+The Consents History table automatically displays all instances where "Advertising" appears in the action history.

 ![image](/articles/demo_project/DPM_Demo_Project/images/08_1_Consent_CustConsent_ConsentsHistory2.jpg)